thekevinscott/google-image-search/README.md

 ## Caching

-Because Google limits requests, this script aggressively caches responses from Google's API.
+Because [Google limits requests to 100 search queries per day for free](https://developers.google.com/custom-search/json-api/v1/overview?hl=en_US#pricing), this script aggressively caches responses from Google's API.
 All requests are saved as JSON files in the .cache/ directory.